 Kia Soul EV UK Price

 There’s just one version at the moment called ‘First Edition’.
 No doubt other trim levels will follow.

 So it’s not the cheapest of EVs.
-However, in its segment of fairly spacious electric cars between £30,000 and £35,000, it’s a very strong candidate.
+However, in its segment of long range electric cars up to £40,000, it’s a very strong candidate.
 Here’s a price comparison with competitors offering 250+ miles real world range: